 1. 3 Billion Fewer Birds

 It’s alarming how much the bird population in North America has dwindled.
-More than 3 billion birds have died in the past five decades.
+Nearly 3 billion birds have died in the past five decades.
 Scientists have referred to this as an ecological crisis, and they’re exactly right.

 Birds are essential to our ecosystem.
 Without them, the world would not function in the way that it needs to.
 So many species of birds have gone extinct, many of which were in North America when the first humans were.
 If we don’t change the way birds are treated and work hard to protect their habitats, we will continue to lose them in increasing numbers.